 From the town you can you can do one of the most magnificent walks on the Riviera: an easy loop around the point that takes about 35 minutes.
-Pass through the town, stay to your left, and when you arrive at the end of the road, go down to the beach where the paved trail continues on the other side.
+Pass through the town, stay to your left, and when you arrive at the end of the road, go down to the beach where the paved trail continues on the far side.
 After about 30 fabulous minutes you will see a sign to return to Saint Jean.
 This entire loop takes around 35 minutes and is easy walking.

 If you choose to continue the rest of the way around, the paving stops and the trail gets a bit more rugged.
-This final portion will take an additional hour at least, and you will end up back near where the bus 100 dropped you off.
+This final portion will take an additional hour at least, and you will end up back near where the bus #100 dropped you off.

-Getting back: Even if you came on the bus #100, take the bus #81 back from town which takes 30 minutes, and leaves every 15-20 minutes on weekdays and every half-hour on Sunday.
-This is the best way to get back, as the bus #100 is often full from the return trip from Monaco and will just blow by you if there is no more room.
+Getting back: Even if you came on the bus #100, take the bus #15 back from town which takes 30 minutes, and leaves every 15-20 minutes on weekdays and every half-hour on Sunday.
+This is the best way to get back, as the bus #100 is often packed from the return trip from Monaco and will just blow right by you if there is no more room.
 Note that both buses stop running at 8pm.
-You can also take Uber back, for around 20€
+You can also take Uber back, for around 20€.